quoirien/slide-machine/README.md

 #### Mode > This Layer > Effects > Zoom

 Each layer is automatically scaled up to fit in the available window based on the frame dimensions.
 Zoom defaults to 100 (100%) - can be set to any value from 1 up.
+Note that there are details of complicated ways to set these values above in **Mode > This Layer > Effects >**

 #### Mode > This Layer > Effects > Opacity

 Opacity defaults to 100 (100%) - can be set to any value from 0 up.
+Note that there are details of complicated ways to set these values above in **Mode > This Layer > Effects >**

 #### Mode > This Layer > Effects > Shift-X

 Amount to shift layer horizontally, from -1000 (outside window to the left) to 0 (default - center of window) to 1000 (outside window to the right).
+Note that there are details of complicated ways to set these values above in **Mode > This Layer > Effects >**

 #### Mode > This Layer > Effects > Shift-Y

 Amount to shift layer horizontally, from -1000 (outside window to the top) to 0 (default - center of window) to 1000 (outside window to the bottom).
+Note that there are details of complicated ways to set these values above in **Mode > This Layer > Effects >**

 #### Mode > This Layer > Effects > Flash